prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "We have two lives, and the second one begins when we realize we only have one." -Confucius

 This says, once we truly realize we only have one life, our whole life changes.
-That after life will be different than previous life in which we didn't truly realize that fact, Almost our all decisions impacts after we realize that our life-span is finite.
+That after life will be different than previous life in which we didn't truly realize that fact.
+Almost all of our decisions impacts after we realize that our life-span is finite.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>